 Lighting is important in any setting: For residential use, lighting should illuminate as well as be decorative.
 In commercial and industrial use, lighting should be one of the features that create a safe working environment for employees and visitors/customers.

 Choosing residential lighting is a far easier job because it is usually guided by personal preferences, while commercial and industrial lighting has to be a more considered choice.
-Factors involved are size of area to be lit, type – fluorescent, halogen or LED, running costs, environmental considerations, and safety aspects.
+Factors involved are the size of the area to be lit, type – fluorescent, halogen or LED, running costs, environmental considerations, and safety aspects.

 The environment may lend itself to certain types of lighting such as a place where hazardous materials are handled.
-In such an environment, there is always a risk of vapors, fumes and gasses and combustible dust and there is only one solution and that is explosion proof lighting LED.
+In such an environment, there is always a risk of vapors, fumes and gasses and combustible dust and there is only one solution and that is explosion-proof lighting LED.

 What is explosion proof lighting?